A Relaxing and Peaceful Oasis in the Heart of Vibrant Central London

 • balance after presentation of bill and at due date

-b) for events ordered with an order volume of EUR 10,000 or more (for room hire, incidental costs, food and beverage sales)
+b) for events ordered with an order volume of GBP 10,000 or more (for room hire, incidental costs, food and beverage sales)

 • 10 % deposit at conclusion of contract, as guarantee, plus